shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ```
 Scipy

-An open-source Python library, which claims to provide “industrial-strength natural language processing,”.It is the
+An open-source Python library, which claims to provide “industrial-strength natural language processing,”.It is the <b/>
 fastest-running solution.
-Contain pre-built models: Named entity recognition,part-of-speech (POS) tagging, and
+Contain pre-built models: Named entity recognition,part-of-speech (POS) tagging, and <b/>
-classification.Has optimized and added functions that are frequently used in NumPy and Data Science.
+classification.Has optimized and added functions that are frequently used in NumPy and Data Science.<b/>

 ```bash
 pip install scipy